sandorjozsef/STAR/README.md

   instantiate

- - GUI was creaed with Glade User Interface Designer
+ - GUI was created with Glade User Interface Designer

 ## Hint
 - If something goes wrong, try to kill the actual process and start a new Julia REPL